Opinion | Republicans have found yet another way to scam their own voters

 The point here is not that blue states (which also have poor grades) fare better.
 It’s that red states have a serious need for upgrades, too.

 Many Republicans do acknowledge the need for such upgrades, and say they’d support a plan that spends only on “real” infrastructure.
 But their goal is to sink the entire Biden plan.
-They will likely oppose even a separate measure that only includes “real” infrastructure spending.
+They will likely oppose even a separate measure that includes only “real” infrastructure spending.

 After all, Republicans have already ruled out tax hikes to fund this spending, and it’s unlikely they’ll fund it with deficit spending, since they want to run in 2022 on the idea that deficits exploded on Biden’s watch.